kubeflow/website/content/docs/guides/gcp-e2e.md

 ## Deploy Kubeflow on GCP

-In this section you'll run the [deploy.sh script][deploy-script].
+In this section you run the Kubeflow [deploy.sh script][deploy-script] for GCP.
 The script uses [Deployment Manager][deployment-manager] to declaratively manage all non Kubernetes resources, including your Kubernetes Engine cluster.
 This makes it easy to customize the configuration for your particular use case.
 Use environment variables to configure basic settings, such as the deployment name (`DEPLOYMENT_NAME`) and GCP zone (`ZONE`).
 For more advanced customization, update the configuration files for the deployment manager or ksonnet.